2. Link Centre Update

-The ground floor will provide Oldham’s accessible meeting space and the upper floors will house staff delivering our new health and social care services – Oldham Cares.
+The ground floor now provides Oldham’s accessible meeting space and the upper floors house staff delivering our health and social care services – Oldham Cares.

-Oldham Cares is the new way health and social care services will be delivered.
+Oldham Cares is the new way health and social care services are delivered.
 It will see council staff and partner agency staff housed together sharing knowledge, resources and skills to deliver a better health care experience for the resident.